This post is also available in: Suomi (Finnish)

 Hey friends!
 Here I am, still in one piece and waiting for the baby to arrive.
 These last weeks of being pregnant have definitely been filled with nervousness, anxiety, and excitement, but most of all they have been a huge exercise of patience for someone who’s rather impatient and loves to control things.
 Yep, that’s me.
 I have this image of some kind of birth gods sitting on a cloud and laughing compassionately at me, as I get super nervous every night before going to bed and think if this night is the night it all begins and then go through our action plan in case the labor begins.
 Lately, my biggest concern has been that if I go into labor during the night, my man won’t be able to go to the grocery store to get all the snacks I’ve told him to get (believe me, there’s a lot).
 So in the big picture, I think we’re starting to be ready to welcome the little fella to our family :)

-After organizing pretty much all the closets in our apartment, deep-cleaning the fridge and freezer, and folding diapers and all the baby stuff, I thought I might distract myself from the baby stuff and bake something good just for the sake that I love baking.
+After organizing pretty much all the closets in our apartment, cleaning rooms with the help of professionals like Modern Maids Cleaning, deep-cleaning the fridge and freezer, and folding diapers and all the baby stuff, I thought I might distract myself from the baby stuff and bake something good just for the sake that I love baking.
 And also, I had been dreaming of these sugar-coated fried donuts (in Finnish we call them “munkki” and they’re something between a fritter and a donut) for a few days but had no idea where to find gluten-free ones (if you know a place, do share!), so I decided to make my own version of the classic treat.
 And before I try to convince you that these would be like the traditional ones, I’ll admit that they’re not.
-But for me, they were close enough to fill my cravings and since they’re baked in the oven and sweetened only with coconut sugar, they’re a healthier treat too.
+But for me, they were close enough to fill my cravings and since they’re baked in the best double oven and sweetened only with coconut sugar, they’re a healthier treat too.
 And healthy treats are my jam.

 Instead of frying, I always prefer a baked version whether we’re talking about falafels or donuts, as even the thought of frying things brings back all the memories of my morning sickness.
 And I also like the simple process of making baked donuts: you simply mix together all the ingredients, pour the dough into a donut pan, bake in the oven, and then if you’re in the mood for it, add a topping to make things a bit fancier.
 This time I just coated the donuts generously with coconut sugar, but if you’re more into to the traditional toppings, you can whip up an easy caramel topping from nut butter, honey / maple syrup, and plant milk.
 Or you could melt some chocolate on top of these…or make three kinds of donuts and have a total donut fiesta!
 You choose :)